-The general principle used is to allocate to the business lines regulatory capital corresponding to 6% of these business lines' weighted risks.
+The general principle used is to allocate to the business lines regulatory capital corresponding to 6% of these business lines' risk-weighted assets.
 This includes a prudential margin compared to minimum regulatory requirements.
 This prudential margin has been set by the Group according to its appraisal of the risk for its business portfolio.